larswaechter/schlaumeier/README.md

 # schlaumeier

-_schlaumeier_ is a Python script that allows you to automatically solve smartphone quiz apps like [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [QuizDuel!](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
+schlaumeier🧙‍♂️ is a Python script that allows you to automatically solve smartphone quiz apps like [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [QuizDuel!](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
 In this example, I'm using it for solving questions from the game Quiz Planet but other ones should work as well with some adjustments.

 Note that since ChatGPT isn't perfect, the answers given are not always correct too.
 For predicting the answer to a question, OpenAI's [`gpt-3.5-turbo`](https://platform.openai.com/docs/models/gpt-3-5) model is used.